gpe-mw-training/camel-labs/8_Modularity/osgi-client/readme.txt

 The value should be: "Right back at ya"

-After that copy the "etc/greeter.cfg" file to the "<servicemix installation directory>/etc" directory, then use
+After that copy the "etc/greeter.cfg" file to the "<JBoss Fuse installation directory>/etc" directory, then use

     osgi:refresh <bundle number from the installation above>